 - Lay Saltines side-by-side over bottom of pan - sides touching.

-- Combine butter and salt in a large saucepan and bring to a gently boil.
-If the butter is cold, let it melt before adding the sugar.
-When mixture starts to boil, set timer for 3 minutes and boil, stirring constantly.
+- Combine butter and sugar in a large saucepan and bring to a gentle boil.
+If the butter is cold, let it warm slightly before adding the sugar.
+When mixture starts to boil, set timer for 3 minutes and boil, stirring once or twice.
 Pour over crackers and spread evenly.

 - Bake in oven for 5 minutes.
 Quickly sprinkle chocolate over hot candy and let stand for about 3 minutes or until chocolate starts to melt.
 Spread chocolate over crackers, then sprinkle with nuts.
-Note: If chocolate isn't melting fast enough for you, throw the pan in the oven for a minute.
+Note: If chocolate isn't melting fast (mainly, if you are using chips instead of chocolate chocolate), throw the pan back in the oven for a minute.

 - Let cool at room temperature for about an hour, then transfer to the refrigerator to chill and set.